 These changes were required before we could start working on any performance optimizations.

 Phase 1: Lazy load all images

-The component that allowed this refactoring was developed internally at TELUS Digital - we then had to upgrade the version of this component and ensure all
+The component that allowed this refactoring was developed internally at TELUS Digital - we then had to upgrade the version of this component and ensure all images are lazy-loaded.

 Performance gain: 5-8 points.